joelpet/go-rebalance/README.md

 # go-rebalance

-`go-rebalance` assists in rebalancing investment portfolios towards to a desired distribution.
+`go-rebalance` assists in rebalancing an investment portfolio towards a desired distribution.

 ## Installation